When most people see a park bench, it reminds them of a family barbecue, or a memorable day relaxing in the outdoors.

 “Chiropractic was obviously not my first career choice; however, throughout my educational tenure, I knew there had to be alternatives to treating back pain, which is the most common—and vague—chief complaint of many patients,” he adds.

 Ayo said the reason he decided to attend Palmer’s San Jose, Calif., Campus is because of the welcoming nature of the community, faculty and students.
 “I am accustomed to academic environments that are so competitive that it becomes almost hostile,” says Ayo.

 “At Palmer’s San Jose, Calif., campus, there is so much support offered by the student body, faculty and staff, while somehow still maintaining a competitive academic environment.”
 Ayo is president of the West Campus Ping-Pong Club and has been a Big Brothers/Big Sisters mentor since 2010.
 He also enjoys working out—but admits he enjoys chocolate-chip cookies even more.

-He adds that he’ll explore and consider all practice options as he progresses through the San Jose campus program, including Palmer’s internship programs at Veterans Affairs and Department of Defense health care centers throughout the country.
+He adds that he’ll explore and consider all practice options as he progresses through the West campus program, including Palmer’s internship programs at Veterans Affairs and Department of Defense health care centers throughout the country.

 For now, he has one primary goal: “I just want to make my father proud.”

 Each year, more than 80 students from approximately 20 countries arrive at Palmer, adding cultural diversity to the College and the chiropractic profession.
 Today, Palmer alumni practice in more than 60 countries.